Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 }
 ```

-- `.interaction(ingredient: Ingredient, targetBlocks: boolean, targetAir: boolean, action: OnItemUseAction)`: Registers the given ingredient for the provided [action](#onitemuseaction), the boolean params determine if blocks and air should be valid targets
+- `.interaction(ingredient: Ingredient, targetBlocks: boolean, targetAir: boolean, action: OnItemUseAction)`{: .language-javascript }: Registers the given ingredient for the provided [action](#onitemuseaction), the boolean params determine if blocks and air should be valid targets
-- `.interaction(ingredient: Ingredient, targetAir: boolean, action: OnItemUseAction)`: Registers the given ingredient for the provided [action](#onitemuseaction), the boolean param determines if air is a valid target, blocks default to being a valid target
+- `.interaction(ingredient: Ingredient, targetAir: boolean, action: OnItemUseAction)`{: .language-javascript }: Registers the given ingredient for the provided [action](#onitemuseaction), the boolean param determines if air is a valid target, blocks default to being a valid target
-- `.interaction(ingredient: Ingredient, action: OnItemUseAction)`: Registers the given ingredient for the provided [action](#onitemuseaction), defaulting to blocks being valid targets and air not
+- `.interaction(ingredient: Ingredient, action: OnItemUseAction)`{: .language-javascript }: Registers the given ingredient for the provided [action](#onitemuseaction), defaulting to blocks being valid targets and air not
-- `.blockItemPlacement(item: Item, block: Block)`: Registers a block placement for the given item, placing the given block
+- `.blockItemPlacement(item: Item, block: Block)`{: .language-javascript }: Registers a block placement for the given item, placing the given block

 ### Example